 a.
-Non-state actors must lobby for positive climate action and not against it

-People and Nature in the Just Transition:
+Non-state actors must lobby for positive climate action and not against it People and Nature in the Just Transition: 07. - a.

-- a.
 By 2025, businesses, cities and regions with significant land use emissions must clean up their businesses practices - b.
-Financial institutions should not fund businesses linked to deforestation and should eliminate agricultural commodity-driven deforestation from their portfolios by 2025

-Increasing Transparency and Accountability:
+Financial institutions should not fund businesses linked to deforestation and should eliminate agricultural commodity-driven deforestation from their portfolios by 2025 Increasing Transparency and Accountability: 08. - a.

-- a.
 Non-state actors must report their progress publicly every year - b.
-Reports should be independently verified and added to the UNFCCC Global Climate Action Portal a.
-Financial institutions and multinational corporations working with governments must consistently take more risks and set targets to scale their investments in the clean energy transition in developing countries
+Reports should be independently verified and added to the UNFCCC Global Climate Action Portal Investing in Just Transitions: 09.

+a.
+Financial institutions and multinational corporations working with governments must consistently take more risks and set targets to scale their investments in the clean energy transition in developing countries Accelerating the Road to Regulation: 10.